 Interview with the 11 Jury Members of the 2021 DevPortal Awards.
 The jury interview took place in two parts.
 The first part interviewed seven jurors.
-The second part with the remaining four jurors will be added to this article after the 2nd DevPortal Awards Gala on December 15th.
+The second part includes the remaining four jurors.

 The 2021 DevPortal Awards jurors are independent of the DPA organization, they are experts in their fields, and conduct their activity as jurors in a vendor- and gateway neutral way.